New Jersey's Cottage Food Law

 • Statement: 'Made in a home kitchen that is not inspected by the State or local health department'

-Built for New Jersey bakers
+Tools for New Jersey Cottage Food Bakers

 Create compliant labels in seconds

-endvr's label maker automatically includes your state's required disclaimer, allergen info, and net weight — so your labels are always inspection-ready.
+endvr's label maker automatically includes the New Jersey required disclaimer and allergen labeling — so your labels are always inspection-ready.

 New Jersey allows online orders

-Launch your online bakery storefront
+Launch an online bakery storefront

 Bill tracking data provided by LegiScan